phalicki/mstr/README.md

 # Repository content
-This reporitory stores SQL queries used to pull usefull information from MicroStrategy Metadata, and various Command Manager procedures
+This repository stores SQL queries used to pull useful information from MicroStrategy Metadata, and various Command Manager procedures